William Cole (antiquary): Early life and education

-Cole was born in Little Abington, a village near Babraham, Cambridgeshire, on 3 August 1714.
+Cole was born at the King's Arms inn, where his father was then publican, in Little Abington, a village near Babraham, Cambridgeshire, on 3 August 1714.
 He was the son of William Cole of Babraham, a well-to-do farmer, and his third wife (of four), Elizabeth, daughter of Theophilus Tuer, merchant, of Cambridge, and widow of Charles Apthorp.
 He was descended from a family of respectable yeomen, who had lived for several generations in the part of Cambridgeshire bordering on Essex.

 William (the son) received his early education in private schools at Cambridge, Linton, and Saffron Walden.
 From Saffron Walden he entered Eton College, where he remained for five years on the foundation.
 His principal friend and companion there – who became a lifelong friend – was Horace Walpole, who even at that early period used to make jocular remarks on his inclination to Roman Catholicism.
 While still a boy he was in the habit of copying monumental inscriptions, and drawing coats of arms in trick from the windows of churches.
 On leaving Eton he was admitted a pensioner of Clare College, Cambridge, on 24 January 1733; and in April 1734 he obtained one of the Freeman scholarships in the college.